vanilla-note/vanillanote.min/README.md

 ps.
-I used a translator for English and am now looking for someone who would be grateful to help with more accurate translation.
+I used a translator for English and am looking for someone who would be grateful to help with more accurate translation.